Handling Trees Damaged In A Storm

-Each one of these types of problem results in an unique diagnosis for the trees’ potential survival, but forming a prognosis is a job ideally entrusted to a fully trained arborist.
-An unqualified nonprofessional is much more likely to disregard a small detail that could differentiate one conclusion from another, like noticing the splinters from a crown twist but overlooking the slight lean which shows that the roots also snapped.
-There are generally 6 kinds of storm damage which a tree can not normally endure:
+Each one of these types of damage results in an unique diagnosis for the trees’ long term survival, but forming a prognosis is a job ideally entrusted to a fully certified arborist.
+An unqualified amateur is much more likely to disregard a small detail that could differentiate one conclusion from another, like noticing the splinters from a crown twist but overlooking the slight lean which shows that the roots also snapped.
+There are generally 6 kinds of storm damage which a tree can not generally endure:

 - Blowovers – these are where the entire tree is uprooted.

-- Stem Failures – this is where the trunk of the tree breaks above the earth, causing the crown to fall or lean strongly whilst the bottom part continues to be standing normally.
+- Stem Failures – this is where the trunk of the tree breaks above the earth, causing the crown to fall or lean strongly whilst the lower part continues to be standing normally.

 - Root Failures – is where the roots of the tree split beneath the earth, leading to the tree bending or swaying considerably.